The Best Free Museums To Visit Across The US

 If you're interested in contemporary art, the Bronx Museum of the Arts is one of the best in the country — and it's completely free to visit.
 Located on the culturally diverse Grand Concourse near the Bronx Walk of Fame, the museum was initially launched in 1971 as a collaboration between the Metropolitan Museum of Art and the Bronx Council of the Arts.
 Although the Museum originally featured only a small collection, the popular spot has expanded significantly through the years and now features a permanent collection with more than 800 works of art.

-Historic Arkansas Museum
+Historic Arkansas Museum in Little Rock

-Created to preserve Arkansas history and first opened in 1941, the Historic Arkansas Museum features an eclectic mix of art, artifacts, and living history.
+It's no secret that Arkansas has had something of an image problem when it comes to its cultural sophistication.
 One of the museum's primary preoccupations is transforming the state's cultural image to emphasize the region's rich history of artisanship and artistry.
-The museum's collection of art and paintings includes selections from artists like Henry Byrd, Howard Simon, and William Frye.
 Guests can also check out the museum's collection of historic jewelry, guns, and knives.
 The museum also boasts a stunning collection of 18th-century furniture featuring everything from sugar chests to a clothes press.
 Part of the museum's commitment to highlighting the state's diversity of cultural experiences is the museum's collection of historic quilts, including quilts created by enslaved people.
-Its pottery collection includes a selection of Caddo pottery.
+Its pottery collection also includes a selection of Caddo pottery.

 Wagner Free Institute of Science in Philadelphia